-For the purpose of this section, Emergency shall mean: a major failure of Klamath Reclamation Project facilities or dikes on Upper Klamath Lake or Lake Ewauna that affects the storage and delivery of water necessary to meet the commitments of this Agreement.
+Reclamation will continue to address emergencies that affect Klamath Reclamation Project facilities under existing authorities.
+For the purposes of this Section, emergency means a major failure of Klamath Reclamation Project facilities or dikes on Upper Klamath Lake or Lake Ewauna that affects the storage and delivery of water necessary to meet the commitments of this Agreement.